Tips & Tricks for an RFP Response

-Whether it’s your first time developing an RFP or your fiftieth, the potential for building a new client relationship is always exciting.
+Whether it’s your first time developing an RFP or your 50th, the potential for building a new client relationship is always exciting.
 RFPs are an excellent opportunity for expansion and growth by opening up new doors for your organization.
 You may be strengthening your ties with an existing client, or hoping to capture the attention of a new one.
 Either way, when there are dozens of companies competing for the same opportunity, how can you make a splash in the applicant pool?
-There is no guaranteed, tried-and-true strategy for how to respond to an RFP.
+There’s no guaranteed, tried-and-true strategy for how to respond to an RFP.
 That said, there are a few RFP tips you can follow to increase your chances of winning a bid.

-1. Start sooner
+1. Start Sooner

 With big projects, we tend to procrastinate when feeling overwhelmed.
 Procrastination is probably the biggest barrier to an on-time and successful RFP response submission.
 Fight the urge to wait and begin the process early on to avoid stress and frustration later on.
 Even if it’s simply getting ahead on research about a potential client, you’ll be glad you did!